floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ## Under the hood: Index rewriting, Snapshot & Restore

-In a plain vanilla Kibana installation, all saved objects are stored in one global index.
+In a plain vanilla Dashboards/Kibana installation, all saved objects are stored in one global index.
 Search Guard maintains separate indices for each tenant.

-For example, if your Kibana index is called ".kibana", and the currently selected tenant is "human_resources", Search Guard will create a new index called something like ".kibana\_1592542611\_humanresources", and places saved objects will in this index.
+For example, if your Dashboards/Kibana index is called ".kibana", and the currently selected tenant is "human_resources", Search Guard will create a new index called something like ".kibana\_1592542611\_humanresources", and places saved objects will in this index.

 The structure of the index name for a regular tenant is: